MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-introduction.md

 ## Data warehouse end-to-end scenario

-As prerequisities to this tutorial, complete the following steps:
+As prerequisites to this tutorial, complete the following steps:

 1. Sign into your Power BI online account, or if you don't have an account yet, sign up for a free trial.
 1. [Enable Fabric](../admin/admin-fabric-switch.md) in your tenant.